 - take preventive measures such as frequent hand washing, avoid close contact with sick people

 - avoid touching eyes, nose and mouth

 What to do if you get the flu

-The Family and Internal Medicine Physicians of NCMA typically recommend that anyone with flu-like symptoms stay home and avoid contact with others for at least 24 hours after the fever has subsided (without the aid of fever-reducers).
+Family medicine and internal medicine physicians at NCMA typically recommend that anyone with flu-like symptoms stay home and avoid contact with others for at least 24 hours after the fever has subsided (without the aid of fever-reducers).
 If symptom persist or worsen, seek medical help right away.

 Northern California’s premier provider of medical and surgical care north of the Golden Gate has been serving individuals and families since 1975.
-NCMA’s Family and Internal Medicine Physicians diagnose, treat, and manage a full spectrum of health conditions.
+NCMA’s family medicine and internal medicine physicians diagnose, treat, and manage a full spectrum of health conditions.